Getty Center: Other offices

 Meier also designed three other buildings located next to the north promontory and offset at a 22.5 degree angle from the main axis of the museum pavilions.
 The north-most building is an auditorium.
 Next to it is the North Building, with the East Building sitting between the North Building and the rotunda.
 The main entrance to the East Building is flanked by two round silos that hold its elevators.
 A bridge over a sunken courtyard links the main entrance of the East Building to the main walkway that connects the auditorium and North Buildings to the rotunda.
 These buildings house the Getty Conservation Institute (GCI), the J. Paul Getty Trust and the Getty Foundation.
 These buildings are generally closed to the public except for special events held in the auditorium.
 They are linked to the museum both by landscaped terraces and by an enclosed glass walkway that leads from the main rotunda.

 GCI, which is headquartered at the Getty Center but also has facilities at the Getty Villa, commenced operation in 1985.
 It "serves the conservation community through scientific research, education and training, model field projects, and the dissemination of the results of both its own work and the work of others in the field" and "adheres to the principles that guide the work of the Getty Trust: service, philanthropy, teaching, and access".
 GCI has activities in both art conservation and architectural conservation.

 The Getty Foundation awards grants for "the understanding and preservation of the visual arts".
 In addition, it runs the Getty Leadership Institute for "current and future museum leaders".
 Its offices are north of the museum.
 The foundation offices are located in the two administrative buildings that are north of the museum.
 The J. Paul Getty Trust, which oversees the Getty Conservation Institute, Getty Foundation, Getty Research Institute, and J. Paul Getty Museum, also has offices there.

 Preparation for natural disasters

 Earthquakes

 Although the center's site was thought to have little motion during earthquakes, which are frequent in the Los Angeles area, in 1994, as the center was being constructed, the Northridge earthquake struck.
 It caused "disturbing hairline cracks... in the welds and plated joints of the steel framework".
 As a result, the steelwork through the site was retrofitted.
 The center's buildings are thought to be able to survive an earthquake of 7.5 magnitude on the Richter scale.

 Fires

-In the 16 electrical transformers at the center, silicone fluid is used as a coolant "with less risk of ignition" than hydrocarbon coolant.
-The native flammable chaparral was removed and fire-resistant poverty weed was added to the slopes around the center.
-Each year, a herd of goats is rented to clear brush on the surrounding hills.